AlexF43/CookBook/README.md

-CookBook
+# CookBook

-Cookbook is an innovative cooking tool for all
+Cookbook is an innovative cooking tool for all, created as part of a university assignment.

-source code availavle at: https://github.com/AlexF43/CookBook
+Source code is availavle at: https://github.com/AlexF43/CookBook